All you need to know about Nabla Copilot's privacy and security features

 In practical terms, this means we use a variety of industry-standard technologies, services, and processes to secure data against unauthorized access, disclosure, use, and loss.

 Nabla Copilot is an AI ambient assistant designed to reduce the clinical documentation burden.
 We do this by automatically generating the clinical note of any encounter.

 Because we believe transparency is everything, this article details how data is captured, stored, and processed when a physician uses Nabla Copilot.
 We built this product ensuring the highest level of security and compliance, without compromising the final output of the medical note.
 An approximate note means physicians would have to edit it and divert from care again - and that would be defeating the purpose, which is maximum quality with maximum privacy.

 Overview of the Nabla Copilot data flow

-The short version is this: Nabla Copilot turns a raw medical conversation that occurred during a video consultation into a structured medical note that can be exported directly to the patient's EMR.
+The short version is this: Nabla Copilot turns a raw medical conversation that occurred during a consultation into a structured medical note that can be exported directly to the patient's EMR.